MQFN/MQFN/README.md

 - **content** (varchar) (content of the message)
 - **publish_timestamp** (datetime) (timestamp of publishing of the message)
 - **consumed_timestamp** (datetime) (timestamp of consumption of the message) (default=NULL)

+At server start:
+- Create database entries for new queues if any.

+- A database query will be made in order to check for any messages that was not fetched.
+If such messages are found, such messages will be pushed to the queue.

+- For every new message that is pushed by any producer, the content of the message will be written to the Message table as a new entry with a default is_fetched value of False

+- For every message that is pulled by any consumer, the **is_fetched** attribute will be updated as True and the **consumed_timestamp** will be updated.